-On 28 March 2016, Envictus acquired 85% shareholding in Lyndarahim Ventures Sdn Bhd ("LVSB") which holds 100% investment in San Francisco Coffee Sdn Bhd ("SFCSB"), a specialty coffee chain business that serves house-roasted coffee in Malaysia.
+On 28 March 2016, Envictus acquired 85% shareholding in Lyndarahim Ventures Sdn Bhd ("LVSB") which holds a 100% stake in San Francisco Coffee Sdn Bhd ("SFCoffee"), a specialty coffee chain business that serves house-roasted coffee in Malaysia.
 Envictus subsequently acquired the remaining 15% shareholding in LVSB on 19 August 2016.